learnpoint/piko/README.md

 ### Introduction

-Piko has basic, but highly opinionated, functionality for generating static sites.
-It supports markdown, layouts, front matter, and components.
+Piko has basic functionality for generating static sites.
+It supports front matter, layouts, includes, and markdown.